williammunozr/kubernetes-certification/README.md

 # Kubernetes Certifications Notes

-I use this repository to study Kubernetes, mostly when I am reading the official Kubernetes's documentation and preparing for a Kubernetes certification.
+I use this repository to study Kubernetes, mostly when I am reading the official Kubernetes documentation and preparing for a Kubernetes certification.

 ## Certifications